Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 1 Getting Started.markdown

 09. What is the significance of your user-id?
 Where in the system is the name used?

-    The user-id is used to uniquly identify a user in the operating system. user-id gets associated with any file or process created by the user.
+    The user-id is used to uniquely identify a user in the operating system. user-id gets associated with any file or process created by the user.

     The name is used to identify the user in a human friendly manner with other users and for display in command outputs.

 10. What is the one thing that is common to directories, devices, terminals and printers?

-    They are all represented as files in the UNIX filesystem.
+    They are all represented as files in the UNIX file-system.

 11. Name some of the duties of the system administrator that you have encountered so far.

     Backing up files.
 Restoring a system to a usable state in case a crash occurs.
 Startup, shutdown and maintenance of the system.
-Adminstering the system.
-Creating and administaring user accounts.
+Administering the system.
+Creating and administering user accounts.
 Updating system date.

 12. What are the two schools of UNIX that initially guided its development?